ooni/ooni.org/content/get-involved/code-of-conduct.md

 {{<table-of-contents>}}

-## Statement of Intent:
+## Statement of Intent

 A primary goal of the OONI community is to be **inclusive of many different contributors and to build a welcoming and enjoyable environment**.
 We want to include contributors from the most varied and diverse backgrounds possible.
 We are committed to providing a **friendly, safe and welcoming environment free from abuse, whether isolated or systemic**.
 We explicitly acknowledge that tolerating abuse is a security problem.
 Allowing abusers and malicious people to disrupt our community puts our volunteers, developers, and users at risk.

-This Code of Conduct applies to OONI as a whole, including all **online and offline** OONI community spaces, such as the OONI Slack channel and OONI mailing lists.
+This Code of Conduct applies to OONI as a whole, including all **online and offline** OONI community spaces, such as the [OONI Slack channel](https://slack.ooni.org/) and OONI mailing lists.
 It is intended to provide guidelines for **community members, employees, sponsors and contractors**.

 It also applies to **unacceptable behavior occurring outside the scope of community activities** when such behavior has the potential to adversely affect the safety and well-being of community members.
 As members of the OONI community, we support and follow this Code and take care not to undermine it.